 3. You believe that too much attention is being paid to the quantity of stuff America produces and consumes, and not enough to the quality of our lives.
 You want to work on problems like stopping the overuse of antibiotics in agribusiness, which is giving rise to superbugs and perhaps the next pandemic; tackling America’s obsession with single-use, throwaway items that create mountains of plastic pollution that can persist for hundreds of years; building a future where our health care system costs less and improves health more.

 4. You’re ready to work with anyone, Democrat, Republican or independent, who agrees with our positions and supports sensible solutions.
-You can see yourself partnering with decision-makers from across the political spectrum: U.S. Rep. Darrell Issa (a right-wing Republican) on Right to Repair; the National Taxpayers Union on wasteful and harmful government spending; or former U.S. Sen. Lamar Alexander (a moderate Republican from Tennessee) on surprise medical bills.
+You can see yourself partnering with decision-makers from across the political spectrum: U.S. Rep. Darrell Issa (a conservative Republican) on Right to Repair; the anti-tax National Taxpayers Union on wasteful and harmful government spending; or former U.S. Sen. Lamar Alexander (a moderate Republican from Tennessee) on surprise medical bills.

 5. You care more about winning concrete progress on the issues than about taking an “intersectional” approach — meaning, you don’t insist that people agree with you on every issue before you’ll work with them on one issue.